keptn/lifecycle-toolkit/docs/blog/posts/announcing-keptn-v2-release-candidate.md

 should be included in the end-to-end trace / timing view.
 To achieve this, Keptn now accepts tools to pass w3c trace IDs into Keptn and Keptn will pass W3C trace IDs out of Keptn
-(thanks to all contributors working on this for providing this functionality!)
+(thanks to all contributors working on this functionality!)
 Now, you can see a true end-to-end picture of everything in the logical operation, potentially from "PR merged" all the way to "deployment complete".